 I have held off posting anything on current IED equipment for obvious reasons, but now that the UK’s Counter Improvised Explosive Device (C-IED) capability, known as TALISMAN, has made its public debut at the Defence Vehicle Dynamics show, I thought a bit of background might be useful.

-It is sensitive subject, full of complexity, so apologies in advance for any errors.
+It is a sensitive subject, full of complexity, so apologies in advance for any errors.

 Southern Africa, Bosnia, Iraq and Afghanistan have presented different challenges, for a very informative look at the changing nature of IED’s in Afghanistan have a look here.
-Whilst those in Iraq would generally use military grade explosives/surplus munitions, Afghan IED’s tend to use ‘home brew’ explosives combined with accelerants, but are much larger.
-It has also been reported that the networks controlling the use of IED’s is much more sophisticated in Afghanistan.
+Whilst those in Iraq would generally use military-grade explosives/surplus munitions, Afghan IED’s tend to use ‘home brew’ explosives combined with accelerants but are much larger.
+It has also been reported that the networks controlling the use of IED’s are much more sophisticated in Afghanistan.